Broadcast via Mobile Agents in a Dynamic Network: Interplay of Graph Properties & Agents: Notation

+The edge density of this graph is where $\epsilon$ is some error term with absolute value $\leq 3/2$.

-\begin{proof} Divide $n-1$ vertices into $\lambda$ parts, and make each one a $K_{(n-1)/(\lambda)}$.
-Add one more vertex and make it adjacent to all the others.
-This graph has $\lambda\binom{(n-1)/(\lambda)+1}{2}$ edges and $n$ vertices, so edge density $\simeq n/2\lambda$.
-Furthermore, the adversary can follow a winning strategy similar to that in the proof of Theorem \ref{the:lollipops-density} by placing $(n-1)/(\lambda) -2$ agents in each subclique, and the agents can successfully broadcast once at least one subclique contains $(n-1)/(\lambda)-1$ agents.
-Therefore the exact number of agents needed is $n-2\lambda+1$ \end{proof}
+Furthermore, the adversary can follow a winning strategy similar to that in the proof of Theorem \ref{the:lollipops-density} by placing $j-2$ \dumb agents in each clique of size $j$, and the agents can successfully broadcast once at least one subclique contains $j-1$ agents.
+A pigeonhole argument shows that the number of \dumb agents needed is at least $n-2\lambda$. \end{proof}